 Brexit will affect all member states including Cyprus in terms of contract and tax law, and litigation proceedings.
-For instance, Brexit will have an impact on commercial contracts, and it might frustrate the purpose of a contract (e.g. by reducing a and court system.
-However, Russian company's access to foreign staff).
-If a contract was drafted applying 'English law' as the governing law, this affected by Brexit should obviously pay would be taken to include the relevant EU law.
-It must be special attention to Brexit-related legal considered whether the law in an area is harmonised at developments, such as the recently concluded EU-UK an EU level - if it is not, then English law may be different Trade and Cooperation Agreement. and Brexit will not matter.
+For instance, Brexit will have an impact on commercial contracts, and it might frustrate the purpose of a contract (e.g. by reducing a company's access to foreign staff).
+If a contract was drafted applying 'English law' as the governing law, this would be taken to include the relevant EU law.
+It must be considered whether the law in an area is harmonised at an EU level - if it is not, then English law may be different and Brexit will not matter.
 But if the law is harmonised, it depends on whether the underlying rule is a regulation or a directive.